Colleen, a lover of the written word, has a master's degree in English literature and enjoys finding unique and poignant quotes.

-In 1939 she became an American film star after appearing in the film "Intermezzo".
-During the late 1940s, she traveled to Italy, in order to appear in the film "Stromboli", directed by Roberto Rossellini.
-By 1950, when this film was released, director and star were embarked on an affair which would result in the birth of Rossellini's son.
+In 1939 she became an American film star after appearing in the film Intermezzo.
+During the late 1940s, she travelled to Italy in order to appear in the film Stromboli, directed by Roberto Rossellini.
+By 1950, when this film was released, the director and star embarked on an affair which would result in the birth of Rossellini's son.

 A week after the birth she divorced Lindstrom and then married Rossellini a few weeks after.
 The affair etc was a highly publicized scandal and Bergman was ostracized, and her career in America stalled.
 She was denounced as ”a powerful influence for evil” by Senator Edwin C. Johnson on the floor of the US Senate.

 This condemnation ended, however, when, given the opportunity in 1956, she astounded audiences with her performance in the film Anastasia also starring Yul Brynner.
 Her magnificence allowed her transgression to be more-or-less overlooked.
 The resumption of respect was assisted as the evolving feminist movement began to emerge.